- Keywords

 - build_job3

-job does not download thebuild_job2
+test-job2 job does not download the build_job2 artifacts.

-job downloads the artifacts from all threebuild_jobs
+test-job3 job downloads the artifacts from all three build_jobs, because

-, for all three needed jobs.
+artifacts is true, or defaults to true, for all three needed jobs.

-keyword withneeds
+dependencies keyword

 needs:project